 Experiences Of Others

-Jonathan Dunn wrote of some initial keywords he w(as using for QB1: Keywords.
+Jonathan Dunn wrote of some initial keywords he was using for Albion/QB1: Keywords.

 An interesting perspective on QB1 can be found in Amable's blog, Transneptunian Astrology, "The main theme of (15760) 1992 QB1 is 'systematic search', like the search of new planets: the systematic search by the computer, when checking the telescope data, is based on a secuencial analysis that is repeated until the new object is discovered, like the PIN search in the movie "Terminator 2: Judgement Day" (1991), or the sequencial search at the begining of the movie "Aladdin" (Disney, 1992).
 This process is called 'limit cycle attractor' by dynamical systems theory."

 You can check out where Albion/QB1 is right now.
 Click here and look at the far-right column: Ephemeris